Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-Can a frog be cooked without it noticing?
-This metaphor has long been incorporated into the cultural lexicon and is used to describe situations where people gradually get used to negative changes without realizing their threat.
-She perfectly illustrates why many remain in toxic relationships, in hateful jobs, or overlook dangerous societal trends.
+Can you boil a frog without it noticing?
+This metaphor has long entered the cultural lexicon and is used to describe situations where people gradually adapt to negative changes without realizing their threat.
+It perfectly illustrates why many remain in toxic relationships, at hated jobs, or fail to notice dangerous societal trends.

 How does the boiled frog metaphor work?

-The legend of the frog in boiling water states: if you throw the frog into hot water, it will jump out immediately.
-But if you put it in cool water and gradually heat it, it will not notice the danger and will eventually die.
+The legend of the frog in boiling water claims: if you throw a frog into hot water, it will immediately jump out.
+But if you place it in cool water and gradually heat it, it won’t notice the danger and will eventually die.

-From a scientific point of view, this myth is that a frog will still try to escape.
-But as a metaphor, this explains many psychological and social phenomena: when changes occur gradually, we ignore them or justify them until it is too late.
+From a scientific point of view, this is a myth – the frog will still try to escape.
+But as a metaphor, it explains many psychological and social phenomena: when changes occur gradually, we ignore or justify them until it’s too late.

 Why do people not notice toxic conditions?